greensponge/aurelia-dotnet-template/README.md

 ### About
 This repo uses the Aurelia framework, TypeScript, .NET Core 2, Bootstrap 4 and the latest Webpack.
 It has unit testing using mocha, chai and sinon as well as the e2e testing suite [testcafe](https://github.com/DevExpress/testcafe) with very basic examples included.

-This repo uses font-awesome instead of glyphicons.
+This repo uses font-awesome 5 instead of glyphicons.
+More about font-awesome 5 below.

 ### Prerequisites
 To run this repository without issue there are a couple of tools you should have installed.
 If you are missing any of the below, follow the instructions and install them for your platform.